abeaderstadt/nlp-02-text-preprocessing/README.md

 To make this project my own, I made several small modifications to the example notebook.

+1. Updated input text
-First, I replaced the example text file with text_data_beaderstadt.txt, which is more relevant to my toxicology lab work.
+I replaced the example text file with text_data_beaderstadt.txt, which is more relevant to my toxicology lab work.

+2. Added raw data sanity checks
+I added checks to make sure text_list isn’t empty, looked for weird formatting, and flagged any duplicate lines.

+3. Added token length feature
-I also created a new feature that calculates the length of each cleaned token and computes the average token length.
+I created a new feature that calculates the length of each cleaned token and computes the average token length.

+4. Added a histogram visualization
-Next, I made a histogram of token lengths to visualize the distribution, giving me a better feel for the structure of the cleaned text and adding a new output to explore.
+I made a histogram of token lengths to visualize the distribution, giving me a better sense of the structure of the cleaned text and adding a new output to explore.

-TODO

-After running the notebook with these changes, TODO
+5. Observations
+After running the notebook with my changes, I noticed that the average token length is about 7 characters, with a few longer tokens.
+The histogram makes it easy to see patterns in my lab-related text and confirms that really short tokens (2 characters or less) were successfully removed.
+The top three most frequent cleaned tokens are test, result, and sample, which makes sense for my lab data.
+Everything looked clean, no duplicates and no weird formatting popped up.

 ## Example Artifact (Output)